kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Refresh Propagation Is More Predictable Because Edges Are Known
+## Refresh Propagation Is More Predictable Because Edges Are Known { #refresh-propagation }

 If a component changes, Kora can rebuild its direct dependents because dependency edges are known.